MegC92/v2personal-training/README.md

 Validator Testing
 HTML
-No errors were returned when passing through the official W3C validator CSS
+No errors were returned when passing through the official W3C validator

+CSS
-No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
+No errors were found when passing through the official (Jigsaw) validator - please see link here https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F8000-megc92-v2personal-traini-5iv6y06879.us2.codeanyapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css

+Unfixed Bugs
 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+On the GitHub repository, navigate to the Settings tab On lefthand side of page - navigate to Pages
+The source was set to 'Deploy from a branch'
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+Once selected, the 'main' branch was then selected and saved The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

 Credits
-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-Content
+Content & Media
-The text for the Home page was generated by ChatGBT Instructions on how to use and implement
+The text for each of the webpages was was generated by ChatGBTInstructions on how to use and implement FlexBox was taken  from a W3Schools Tutorial (https://www.w3schools.com/css/css3_flexbox.asp)
-Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome Media
+The fonts for the website were imported from Google Fonts The color pallette was chosen using ColorSpace however mainly stuck to one color The icons in the footer were taken from Font Awesome Media The photos used across the website were downloaded from Unsplash The FemmeFit logo was made in Photoshop
-The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!